esteinig/BRIGAD3/README.md

 ##### BRIG D3

 We now have all our components, but we still need to put them together in the right order and pass options to the script that will generate the visualization with D3.
+We left out SNP annotations for demonstration, but you can read more about them below (Annotation Rings).

 Let's first initialize the Ring Generator, pass an ordered list of our rings and set general options for the script.
 The required option to set is the length of the reference genome in the parameter *circle*, but we will also set the title and opacity of the rings (for more options see *Basics*):